padiac/padiac.github.io/notes/statistics-why-generalized-laws-of-large-numbers-and-central-limit-theorems-matter.md

 But Kolmogorov, Etemadi, Lindeberg, and others asked a deeper question:

-> “What *exactly* do these results depend on — independence, identical distribution, finite variance, or something else?”
+> "What *exactly* do these results depend on -- independence, identical distribution, finite variance, or something else?"

 The answer revealed the true structure of convergence: